IBM-Cloud/DevOps-Services-Docs/docs/jazz_scm_client/index.md

 # Setting up local Eclipse clients to work with Jazz source control

-###### Last updated: 22 June 2016
+###### Last updated: 23 June 2016

 If you use Jazz Source Control Management (SCM) for your IBM&reg; Bluemix&trade; DevOps Services project, you can either work locally and deliver changes through Eclipse or work by using the integrated Web IDE.
-If you work locally and deliver changes through Eclipse, you can install the IBM&reg; Rational Team Concert&trade; plug-in for version control.
+If you work locally and deliver changes through Eclipse, you can install the IBM Rational Team Concert&trade; plug-in for version control.

-If you use the Track & Plan feature to manage your project plans and work items, you can also access your work items from Eclipse.
+If you use the Track &amp; Plan feature to manage your project plans and work items, you can also access your work items from Eclipse.

 * [Installing the Rational Team Concert plug-in](#install_eclipse_and_the_rational_team_concert_plugin)
 * [Connecting to your DevOps Services projects from Eclipse](#connect_to_your_devops_services_projects_from_eclipse)